 - Serve straight from the skillet or serve in individual dipping bowls.

-I hope you enjoy this Mexican street corn dip, and try out all of the recipes on our Mexican themed menu this month.
+I hope you enjoyed this delicious Mexican street corn dip recipe.
+Be sure and try out all of the recipes on our Mexican themed menu this month.

 Next up on the tour is Anne and Ann Marie from Simply 2 Moms.
 Their Green Chile Chicken Enchiladas look amazing!!